BC’s Bookshelf

 Lastly, (p.204) “don’t be afraid to move your feet”.
 When you are facing fear, the unknown, or uncertainly, look past it and do it anyway.
 Putting yourself in an uncomfortable situation is the only way you will grow.
 Weigh taking risk, growth, and learning above choosing safety and complacency.

-So What?: Leadership requires presence, clarity, and courage.
+Leadership requires presence, clarity, and courage.
 You can’t call it in.
 You need to be all in on knowing and understanding those you lead or look to you for leadership.
 Know your boundaries and expectations and communicate them clearly and often.
 Being nice doesn’t earn you respect.
 Being nice is a tradeoff for current peace that leads to future chaos.
 You must practice even when it looks ugly and messy.
 Understand that we all bring a past with us into the now; however, we can choose to make a different future.